-1.3 miles (1 hour): Pillar Point Bluff Trail to Jean Lauer Trail to Pillar Point Bluff Trail

-2.5 miles (2 hours): Pillar Point Bluff Trail to Jean Lauer Trail to Ross's Cove Trail to Jean Lauer Trail to Frenchman's Reef Trail to Pillar Point Bluff Trail
+Pillar Point Bluff Trail to Jean Lauer Trail to Pillar Point Bluff Trail - 1.3 miles (1 hour) Pillar Point Bluff Tr to Jean Lauer Tr to Ross's Cove Tr to Jean Lauer Tr to Frenchman's Reef Tr to Pillar Point Bluff Tr - 2.5 miles (2 hours)

-A Pillar Point Marsh
+A. Pillar Point Marsh:

 Pillar Point Marsh is a protected area for the salt marsh habitat at Pillar Point Harbor.
 Salt marshes are coastal wetlands that are flooded and drained by salt water brought in by the tides.
 The marsh soil is composed of deep mud and peat.
 Peat is made up of decomposing plant material and has a spongy texture.
 Because salt marshes are submerged by tides and have decomposing plant material, oxygen levels can become very low, a condition called hypoxia.
 Hypoxia is caused by the growth of bacteria which produce the sulfurous rotten egg smell.

-Because of the bacteria, salt marshes are excellent habitat for invertebrates, fish, birds, and many more species.
-Salt marshes buffer wave energy, reducing shoreline erosion and trapping sediments.
+Because of the bacteria salt marshes are excellent habitat for invertebrates, fish, birds, and many more species!
+Salt marshes also serve as a buffer from wave energy, reducing shoreline erosion and trapping sediments.

-B Raptors along Airport Street
+B: Raptors along Airport Street:

 The Half Moon Bay Airport was built for the U.S. Army in 1942 as an auxiliary airfield for Salinas Army Air Base.
 It is now operated as a public airport used mainly by individuals and for emergency services.
-The airport also provides excellent viewing of hunting raptors.
+The airport also provides excellent viewing of raptor species hunting!
 Northern Harriers (left) are often seen flying low over the scrub and marsh habitat, identifiable by their flat profiled face and white feathered rump.
 Red-tailed Hawks (middle), American Kestrels, and Red-shouldered Hawks are often seen perching on fence posts along Airport Street or soaring high in search of prey.
-White-tailed Kites (right) were given an excellent name, as they hover while scanning the ground below.
+White-tailed Kites (right) were given an excellent name as they hover in spot while scanning the ground below.